IIIF/cookbook-recipes/recipe/0489-multimedia-canvas/index.md

 tags: Complex Object
 summary: "tbc"
 viewers:
- - Annona
- - UV
- - Mirador
- - Clover
- - Glycerine Viewer
 topic:
  - annotation
 ---

 ## Use Case

-You want to engage in some form of digital storytelling with one or more AV resources painted onto the same Canvas as a still image that will serve as a background.
-You want part of the still image to remain visible behind any video AV resources while they play.
-This storytelling might happen in the context of teaching narrative techniques in curricular settings, as a component of scholarly communications around research output, or for other reasons and in other contexts.
+You want to create a digital assignment by providing students with a IIIF image resource to analyze in a fixed amount of time, a timer to show students how long they have, and text instructions for how to complete the assignment.
+You want to keep everything in one IIIF viewer.

 ## Implementation Notes

-This recipe pulls together techniques and structures described in previous recipes.
+This recipe pulls together techniques and structures described in previous recipes, but also adds new elements.

 Multiple `item`s on one Canvas as in 0036

 Differing dimensions of a resource and Canvas as in 0004 but sizing and placing the resource

-New: Mixing video (AV) and still image resources
+The new elements include mixing AV and image IIIF resources, setting an image to be visible for an amount of time, and resizing an AV resource.

 ## Restrictions